netzkolchose/django-computedfields/docs/manual.rst

 during model construction.
 Once all project-wide models are constructed and available (on ``app.ready``) the collected dependency strings are resolved into model and field endpoints with a certain query access string.

-In the next step the depend endpoints and computed fields are converted into an adjacency list and inserted into a directed graph.
+In the next step the dependency endpoints and computed fields are converted into an adjacency list and inserted into a directed graph.
 The graph does a cycle check during path linearization and removes redundant subpaths.
 The remaining edges are finally converted into a reverse lookup map containing source models and computed fields to be updated with their queryset access string.
 The expensive graph sanitizing process can be skipped